livepeer/docs/docs/source/streamflow-public-testnet.md

 ### Testing your transcoding setup

 You can test your orchestrator setup by setting up your own broadcaster and routing the broadcaster's requests directly to your orchestrator.
+Your orchestrator must be active before you can test the full transcoding/payment workflow - see the [activation section](#activation) for details on how to active your orchestrator.

 First, make sure to turn on verbose logging on your orchestrator (transcoding/payment related logs will not be shown with the default logging level):